MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/ras/manage-remote-clients/install/Step-1-Configure-the-Remote-Access-Infrastructure.md

     This step is not required if the network location server website is hosted on the Remote Access server.

-3. Set up a CRL site that hass high availability on the internal network.
+3. Set up a CRL site that has high availability on the internal network.

     CRL distribution points can be accessed through: